svc-bot-mds/terraform-provider-tdh/docs/resources/certificate.md

 subcategory: ""
 description: |-
   Represents a certificate created on TDH, can be used to create/update/delete/import a certificate.
+   ## Note: For SRE only.
 ---

 # tdh_certificate (Resource)

 Represents a certificate created on TDH, can be used to create/update/delete/import a certificate.
+ ## Note: For SRE only.

 ## Example Usage